-There are different types of triangles with respect to their lengths of sides or with respect to their interior angles.
+There are different types of triangles with respect to the length and measure of the lines and angles of a triangle, respectively.
 To recall, a triangle is a specific type of polygon having only three sides and three angles.
-As the name suggests, a “tri-angle” is a type of polygon having three angles.
+As the name suggests, a “triangle” is a type of polygon having three angles.
 The sum of all interior angles of a triangle will always add up to 180 degrees.
 Also, a triangle has many properties.
 Let us discuss in detail about the triangle types.

 Triangles can be broadly classified into two types, which are: